-- 6.1 A care plan for the child is drawn up with the parent outlining the key person's role, and what information must be shared with other staff who care for the child.
-The child's care plan should include the measures to be taken in an emergency.
+6.1 A care plan for each child is drawn up with the parent.
+The child's care plan should include the measures to be taken in a medical emergency.
 In conjunction with the parent, a flowchart of possible symptoms and courses of action will be drawn up and kept with the relevant medication and displayed in the setting.
 The child's care plan is reviewed every six months or more if necessary.
-This includes reviewing the medication, e.g. changes to the medication or the dosage, any side effects noted etc. Parents receive a copy of the child's care plan and each contributor, including the parent, signs the consent for compliance with Data Protection, including GDPR and confidentiality of information. - 6.2 When a parent is present, they will be responsible for the storage of their child's medication.
+This includes reviewing the medication, e.g. changes to the medication or the dosage, any side effects noted etc.

+6.2 When a parent is present, they will be responsible for the storage of their child's medication.
 Otherwise the key staff member for that child will take responsibility.